For the exonerated, compensation is a battle for stability and dignity

 For others, a federal civil rights lawsuit may result in financial compensation of millions of dollars, given the right context.
 According to Jeffrey Gutman, a professor of clinical law at the George Washington University Law School, it hinges on demonstrating wrongdoing from a government entity.
 Gutman is also a special correspondent with the National Registry of Exonerations, which tracks information about exonerees in the U.S.

-"The theory being that a government agency and or a governmental actor – it could be a judge, it could be a prosecutor, it could be a police officer, a forensic scientist; it runs the gamut – acted in a manner that was unconstitutional," he said.
+"The theory being that a government agency and or a governmental actor ... it could be a prosecutor, it could be a police officer, a forensic scientist; it runs the gamut – acted in a manner that was unconstitutional," he said.
 "That unconstitutional misconduct caused the wrongful conviction."

 Gutman said a federal civil rights claim can be filed in any state.
 However, some states allow exonerees to pursue only one compensation method.
 Other states allow both, and in states where there is no statute, a federal claim is the path forward.